RENDING THE VEIL

 See, Jn.
 12.45,49, 20.21; Lk.
 10.16, 4.18; Mk.
 9.37.

 The assumption of knowledge and wisdom are last in this triad for a reason.
 Wisdom in the moment of circumstances is probably the hardest of all godly attributes to master.
-Thus, upon hearing from the sisters, most people would take such news as a call to action.
+To convene our story once more, upon hearing from the sisters, most people would take such news as a call to action.
 They would react.
 However, Jesus tarries.
-He stays two more days, John the Baptist had conducted baptism at this location.
+He stays two more days, for John the Baptist had conducted baptism at this location.
 (Jn.
-10. 41-42“Then many came to him and said, ‘John performed no sign, but all the things that John spoke about this man were true’.
+10. 41-42) “Then many came to him and said, ‘John performed no sign, but all the things that John spoke about this man were true’.
 And many believed in him there.”
 The further consecration of the ministry must come first, for many were converting.

 Jesus was busy, and many lives were spiritually at stake.
 He finishes his work on the tributary of the Jordan, and then he says in John 11.7, “Let us go to Judea again.”
 The inference is to go into Bethany.
 The disciples object, reminding Jesus that Judea is where the priests tried to have him stoned, and they are astonished and ask, “You are going there again?”
 The disciples force the first roadblock to appear—doubt and perhaps fear.